JackStelling/BiasMitigation/LNTL/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 </br>

 ## 7. Summary

-Our contribution empirically shows that semantic segmentation architectures do overfit to the colour within training data, and they struggle to generalise to unseen test data –even from a very similar input distribution, as seen in raw ! weather manipulation experiments.
+Our contribution empirically shows that semantic segmentation architectures do overfit to the colour within training data, and they struggle to generalise to unseen test data –even from a very similar input distribution, as seen in raw --> weather manipulation experiments.
 In the worst case; when validating on a set with a colour invert transformation, reductions of 85.50% were observed.
 We demonstrate that the unlearning technique itself is viable, showing a qualitative improvement to both stuff and things classes in pixel-wise semantic segmentation, from a benchmark seminal architecture - mIoU metrics confirmed this improvement.
 We observed a 62% increase in mIoU score for colour invert; when neglecting the result for colour invert, we still observe an average increase of 1.5% over all validation set manipulations tested.
 Furthermore, an average increase of 14.5% was observed for the “human” class, enhancing pragmatic performance in a safety-critical application such as autonomous driving.

 ### Contact Information